-Clery Act - The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is a federal statute (20 U.S.C. §1092(f)) is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
+Clery Act The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act or Clery Act is a federal statute (20 U.S.C. §1092(f)) is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
 It requires colleges and universities that participate in federal financial aid programs to keep and disclose statistics about crime on or near their campuses.
 Compliance is monitored by the U.S. Department of Education.
-The College's Clery Reports can be found on the University Police webpage.